nishitpatel01/Fake_News_Detection/README.md

 Fake News Detection in Python

 This project is part of CS410:Text Information System course.
-We have used various natural language processing and machine learning libaries from python.
+In this project, we have used various natural language processing techniques and machine learning algorithms to classifty fake news articles using sci-kit libraries from python.

 ## Getting Started